smbaeyens/PM566-Project/Midterm/Midterm.md

 1248 points represents one country at one year.
 ![](Midterm_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-From this plot, there appears to be a large negative relationship between meat consumption and anemia prevalance in LMICs.
+From this plot, there appears to be a large negative linear relationship between meat consumption and anemia prevalance in LMICs.
 As meat consumption increases in a country, the prevalance of anemia decreases.
 Most African countries have low values for meat consumption per capita